MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/04-face-service.md

     ```C#
     // Authenticate Face client
-    ApiKeyServiceClientCredentials credentials = new ApiKeyServiceClientCredentials(cogSvcKey);
-    faceClient = new FaceClient(credentials)
+    faceClient = new FaceClient(
-    {
-        Endpoint = cogSvcEndpoint
-    };
+        new Uri(cogSvcEndpoint),
+        new AzureKeyCredential(cogSvcKey));
     ```

     **Python**

     ```Python
     # Authenticate Face client
-    credentials = CognitiveServicesCredentials(cog_key)
-    face_client = FaceClient(cog_endpoint, credentials)
+    face_client = FaceClient(
+        endpoint=cog_endpoint,
+        credential=AzureKeyCredential(cog_key)
+    )
     ```

 8. In the **Main** function, under the code you just added, note that the code displays a menu that enables you to call functions in your code to explore the capabilities of the Face service.
 You will implement these functions in the remainder of this exercise.

 ## Detect and analyze faces

-One of the most fundamental capabilities of the Face service is to detect faces in an image, and determine their attributes, such as head pose, blur, the presence of spectacles, and so on.
+One of the most fundamental capabilities of the Face service is to detect faces in an image, and determine their attributes, such as head pose, blur, the presence of mask, and so on.

 1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **1**.
 This code calls the **DetectFaces** function, passing the path to an image file.
 2. Find the **DetectFaces** function in the code file, and under the comment **Specify facial features to be retrieved**, add the following code: